ramarivera/opencode-helicone-async-telemetry/README.md

 ### Exports not appearing in Helicone

 1. Verify `HELICONE_API_KEY` is set correctly
+2. Check `.opencode/helicone-spool/logs/plugin.log` for errors
-2. Check `.opencode/helicone-spool/` for pending items
+3. Check `.opencode/helicone-spool/` for pending items
-3. Look for error files with `.dead` extension (exceeded retries)
+4. Look for error files with `.dead` extension (exceeded retries)

+### "Not Found" errors in logs

+The Manual Logger SDK requires Helicone's **worker** service (`/custom/v1/log` endpoint).
+Self-hosted Helicone Docker setups may not include this service.
+Use Helicone Cloud or ensure your self-hosted setup includes the worker.

 ### High memory usage